whage/thesis/thesis.md

 > [@waleed-union-vs-sum]

-The need for null-tracking stems from the ever-present `NullPointerException` errors which in turn are the result of Tony Hoare's famous "billon dollar mistake" of allowing types to have a "null" value.
+The need for null-tracking stems from the ever-present `NullPointerException` errors which in turn are the result of Tony Hoare's famous "billion dollar mistake" [@hoare-billion] of allowing types to have a "null" value.

 There is nothing wrong with the concept of "nothing" or "no value", that is a very useful thing in programming.
 The problem of `null` in most imperative languages is that values may be `null` without it being obvious